peilinye/tp/docs/UserGuide.md

 ### Locating specific records: `record`

-Shows the records that match the keywords provided (case sensitive, at least 1).
+Shows the records that match the keywords provided (case-sensitive, at least 1).

 Format: `record KEYWORD_ONE... `

 Example: <br/>
-`record Alex` shows the residencies Alex has in the past.<br/>
+`record Alex` shows the residencies Alex had in the past.<br/>
+`record 001` shows the residencies Room 001 had in the past.<br/>
-`record 001` shows the residencies Room 001 has in the past.
+`record Alex 001` shows the residencies that involve Alex staying in Room 001 in the past.<br/>
+`record Alex Bernice` shows the residencies Alex and Bernice had in the past.

 ## Database / Storage